 Thankfully, I already had a can (or 2) of black spray paint in the garage.
 So, I took it outside, set up my traditional spray painting session and gave it a couple of coats.

 Next, I turned my focus to the mini Halloween ornaments.
-Now, even though I’d purchased the vintage cupcake toppers that had already been altered, I didn’t like their long thread hangers.
+Now, even though I’d purchased some vintage cupcake toppers that had already been altered, I didn’t like their long thread hangers.
 So I carefully peeled off the yellowing hot glue blobs and thread loops.

 I also borrowed my husband’s plastic nippers that he uses on the models he builds.
 And they worked BRILLIANTLY at removing the plastic pick underneath the Halloween cupcake toppers.